 (1) A judge, or more than one judge, shall be appointed by the Governor by commission under his hand on the recommendation of the Attorney General made after consultation with the Minister responsible for the administration of the Children and Community Services Act 2004.

-(2) A person is not eligible for appointment as a judge unless that person is an Australian lawyer, within the meaning of that term in the Legal Profession Act 2008 section 3, and has had not less than 8 years’ legal experience.
+(2) A person is not eligible for appointment as a judge unless that person is a lawyer and has had not less than 8 years’ legal experience.

 (3) A judge is entitled to like salary, allowances and reimbursements, leave of absence, and pension rights, to those to which a District Court judge is entitled in relation to his office.